Svendolin/All-about-PHP/readme.md

    * TINYINT = (1 byte, 255 integer data) vs BIGINT (8 byte, Billions of integer data #) (*Numeric*)
    * TIMESTAMP = as well as the default with "current_time": Display the current time on every save. (*Dates*) The "default" is an additional possibility to influence the default value (e.g. as defined: 0 = false)
-* IMPORTANT: there are exact number data types that use integer data:
+* Important: there are exact number data types that use integer data:
 To save space in the database, use the smallest data type that can reliably contain all possible values.
 For example, TINYINT would suffice for the age of a person, since no one can live more than 255 years.
 However, tinyint would not suffice for the age of a building, since a building can be more than 255 years old.

 <br />

-➡ *IMPORT DATABASES - PHPMyAdmin:*
+➡ **IMPORT SQL-CONTENT - PHPMyAdmin:**

 7. "Import" > Select File (SQL format = perfect) - If you choose .sql file: select "SQL" > OK